paolo-mangini/paolo-mangini.github.io/content/index.md

 - Three months of international mobility period at University of Granada (Ugr - FTAE group) working on computation of one-loop observables in the SMEFT

 ## Other experiences
-As an occasional performance, I tutor, privately, in math and physics for high school/university students
+As an occasional performance, I tutor, privately, in math and physics for high school/university students (from 2021 to now)

 Partecipation to the GGI PhD school in fundamental interactions 2026 in Arcetri (12-30/01/2026)